Metrist-Software/product-docs/docs/orchestrator-ebpf-plugin.md

 ## System requirements

-The plugin requires a Linux kernel version 5.8 or later and will refuse to run on earlier kernels. eBPF is quite new and still under heavy development, and we need to use some newer features of the subsystem.
+The plugin requires a Linux kernel version 5.8 or later and will refuse to run on earlier kernels. eBPF is quite new and still under heavy development and we need to use some newer features of the subsystem.

 The plugin is distributed as a Linux package or a self-contained executable and does not require anything special to run.
 Memory usage should be in the order of a handful of megabytes.

 ## Installation

-We support Linux distributions as-needed, so if you don't see yours and you want support with a platform-native installation package, please let us know.
+We support Linux distributions as-needed.
+So, if you don't see yours and you want support with a platform-native installation package, please let us know.

 Our distribution packages are signed with PGP/GnuPG.
 We distribute a keyring file with [trusted keys](https://github.com/Metrist-Software/orchestrator/blob/main/dist/trustedkeys.gpg) you can install prior to downloading